Focus and Scope

 We encourage submissions of original research which is high quality, applied and strategic in all areas of biosecurity listed above.
 Original research articles undergo blinded peer review and will be published within 6 months of submission if accepted.
 We also publish editorials, perspectives from the field, CBRNE news and have two options for rapid publication.
 We are committed to providing rapid publication of global epidemics of concern, and encourage field epidemiologists, first responders, trainees in Field Epidemiology Training Programs, and public health officers to submit rapid reports or watching briefs to disseminate critical epidemic information rapidly.
 Rapid reports may be written as traditional analytical outbreak investigations, whereas watching briefs provide a descriptive overview of outbreaks, structured within a standard template.
 Rapid reports and watching briefs in most cases will be published within four weeks.

 The journal is researcher-led, not-for-profit, published by UNSW Sydney, a leading global university, and hosted by Ubiquity Press, a researcher-led publishing company founded by researchers at University College London.
 The intended readership is any first responder, policy maker, researcher or stakeholder involved in preparedness or response for epidemics, pandemics, biosecurity or bioterrorism.
 The expertise of our editorial team reflects the cross-disciplinary scope of the journal.
-The journal will publish a full issue quarterly, but rapid reports and watching briefs would be continual.
+The journal will publish continously, with full issues archived retrospectively.
 The journal is open access, online only, with no fees for readers or authors, reflecting our policy of equity of access for readers and researchers alike.

 Open access, online only.